fluxdigital/FluxDigital.Extensions/README.md

 5. Ensure it's Enabled.
 6. Save and view the Page in Experience Editor.
 You should see your message at the top of the page similar to below:
 ![Sauron Message](/Sauron/FluxDigital.Extensions.Sauron.Web/SitecorePackage/sauron-message.png)

+## Performance & Caching
+The module was tested with 100+ sub folders with a total of 379 page help message items.
+The first (uncached) load time for these is approximately 500 milliseconds, subsequent page loads are cached and take 0.02 - 0.03 milliseconds.
+With an handful of page help messages these numbers will be even lower so there should be little or no performance hit from this module.
+The default cache timeout is 24hrs and set in the config: `<setting name="SauronCacheTimeMins" value="1440" />`.
+The cache is also cleared when new page help messages are created or are updated.

+## Configuration

+The module configuration settings can be found here: xFluxDigital.Extensions.Sauron.config

+You can disable the module be setting the value of this setting to false: `<setting name="SauronEnabled" value="true" />`

 ## Contributing